LarissaFlausino20/CodeceptJs-Test-Automation-Web/README.md

 ## Command in the terminal
 - To run all tests -> npx codeceptjs run
-- To run the scene by tag - > npx codeceptjs run --grep '@tag'
+- To execute the scenario specified by the tag - > npx codeceptjs run --grep '@tag'

 ## Contato:
 Larissa Flausino